Mun-Min/Project_Two/README.md

 ## Conclusion:

-* Our intial goal was to generate an investment portfolio given a users age and risk tolerance.
+* Our intial goal was to generate an investment portfolio given a users age and risk tolerance via chatbot.
 However, we narrowed down our scope to creating an investment portfolio utilizing Machine Learning Models and traditional financial metrics.
 Overall, Facebook's Prophet Model generates slightly accurate forecasts in the short-term but starts becoming hazy as time goes on.
 The Monte Carlo Simulation provided more results and showed the overall growth of each of the portfolio types.

+---